 How it works

-If selected, Indiana Humanities will pay the speaker’s fee ($400) directly.
+If selected through the application process, Indiana Humanities will pay the speaker’s fee ($400) directly.
 Host organizations agree to cover any travel costs requested by the speaker and to submit an event notification and final report to Indiana Humanities.
 A template agreement letter is provided by Indiana Humanities for hosts to use as they finalize the details of their event with the speaker, along with resources to get the word out, like posters and a template press release.

 How to apply

-Applications are now open to host a speaker.
-To book a speaker, review the available talks in the catalog then fill our the application form below.
+To book a speaker through the application process, you can review the catalog, select your top three choices, then fill out an online application form.
 Applications are open to any tax-exempt organization in Indiana, including libraries, schools, community centers, local government organizations and others.
-Applications will be accepted on a rolling, first-come, first-served basis through the end of 2021.

 Attend a talk